paularlott/scriptling/examples/http-server/README.md

 # HTTP Server Example

-This example demonstrates how to build an HTTP server using the `scriptling.http` library.
+This example demonstrates how to build an HTTP server using the `scriptling.runtime.http` library.

 ## What It Shows